EA Feature: QoS in SD-WAN

 -

-In a QoS object, the "guarantee" value cannot be more than 90% of the total bandwidth.
+In all configured QoS objects, the sum of all "guarantee" values cannot be greater than 90% of the total bandwidth available on the interface.
+Otherwise, policy installation fails.

 -